HOW TO WORK YOUR BACK AT HOME

 - The Sliding Lat Pulldown will hit your middle back, and especially the lats.

-- The Reverse Superman hits not only low back but also the glutes, lats and even the rotator cuffs.
+- The Reverse Superman hits not only low back but also the glutes, lats and even the rotator cuffs, which are weak underactive muscles for many people.